 If a backend becomes unhealthy, traffic is automatically redirected to healthy backends within the same region.
 If all backends within a region are unhealthy, traffic is distributed to healthy backends in other regions (Premium Tier only).
 If all backends are unhealthy, the load balancer drops traffic.

-SSL proxy load balancers each have a single backend service resource.
+Each external SSL proxy load balancer has a single backend service resource.
 Changes to the backend service are not instantaneous.
 It can take several minutes for changes to propagate to Google Front Ends (GFEs).

 - Rejects invalid HTTP requests or responses.